bartr/heartbeat/README.md

 TinyBench supports a `single pane of glass`

-- Easily integrate TinyBench with [WebValidate](https://github.com/cse-labs/webvalidate) for single pane of glass via logs and metrics
+- Easily integrate TinyBench with [WebValidate](https://github.com/microsoft/webvalidate) for single pane of glass via logs and metrics
+  - This is how we run TinyBench every day
+- We use `Fluent Bit` and `Prometheus`
   - Any tool that can make http requests will work, so TinyBench likely `drops right in`
-  - We use `Fluent Bit` and `Prometheus`

 Probes

-- For simplicity, we don't provide a dedicated startup or health probe
+- For simplicity, we don't provide a dedicated ready or health probe
 - We use `/tinybench/1`

 Testing Uploads

-- You can test upload speed by POSTing to /tinyweb/1
+- You can test upload speed by POSTing to /tinybench/1
   - Payload doesn't matter as we read it and throw it away

 ### Try TinyBench